ww44ss/ww44ss.github.io/_posts/blog/2016-11-15-Speed-debug.md

     yo
 {% endhighlight %}

-Now the data are suddenly incorrect (the text at the end of some lines is not being replaced).
+Now the data are suddenly incorrect (the text at the end of some lines is not being replaced, as for example on line [4].

 {% highlight r %}
 [1] "Snow Conditions"